Kyle Tucker Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 8.4 K/9, which ranks 21st in MLB.
+- The pitching staff for the Cardinals has a collective 8.3 K/9, which ranks 24th in the league.

-- The left-hander's last time out was on Tuesday against the Washington Nationals, when he went seven innings, surrendering one earned run while giving up four hits.
+- His last appearance came on Wednesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.